ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 1. Type `git status` and read what it says.
 You have made changes to a file.
 Did git notice?
 What is it telling you?
 2. We saw earlier that the first step in the git workflow was to execute a `git add`.
 However, in this case, you have modified a file that was already added to git tracking, so you don't need to do it again.
 You only need to do a `git add` on a file that you did not track before.
 However, it won't hurt if you do it again, so you might as well, just to be sure.
 3. Type `git status` and read what it says.
 Did it change?
 Why/why not?
 4. Type `git commit -m "xxx"` to commit the changes.
-However, replace xxx by a brief explanation of what was changed (e.g., "new function bar added to file foo".
+However, replace xxx by a brief explanation of the additions/changes you made to the code (e.g., "new function bar added to file foo").
 Remember, you want to make these git commit messsages meaningful.
 5. Type `git status` and read the messages
 6. Type `git push origin master` to push the changes from your local repo to the origin repo (on github.com)
 7. Type `git status` and read the messages